IBM/z_ansible_collections_doc/source/playbooks/playbooks.rst

 Ansible works with multiple managed nodes (hosts) that must be written into a list known as **inventory**.
-After the inventory is defined, you can use the patterns to select the hosts or groups that you want Ansible to run on.
+After the inventory is defined, you can use the patterns to select the hosts or groups that you want Ansible to manage.
 Review the `inventory section`_ in the corresponding documentation to learn more about how inventory is defined.

 .. _inventory section: